OthankQ/100-days-of-code/r1-log.md

 ### R1D9

 I haven't logged my progress for a while but I had been working on a Python syllabus and built a register closing calculator app 'Closure' using React Native.
 Very much a spaghetti code but enjoyed building it and learned a lot!

+### R1D10

+Testing out creating different components in React Native and passing data between them while also following a course explaining what is why.